Las Vegas Social Security Disability Attorney

 There are several qualifying criteria applicants must meet in order to

-or a condition that has lasted, or is expected to last, more than one
+disability or a condition that has lasted, or is expected to last, more

 As Social Security disability insurance is funded by the Social Security